danigb/music-chord/README.md

 chords('m', 'G') // => ['G', 'Bb', 'D']
 ```

-`music-chord` brings some dictionaries you can require:
+`music-chord` brings some dictionaries you can use:

 ```js
 var dictionary = require('music-chord/dictionary')